Last updated May 5, 2020

 I’m sorry to say that the family tree given for Henry is false: wrong parents, grandparents and great-grandparents.
 Oh, how I wish it were true!
 Given the DNA results, my fourth great grandfather, Samuel Dennis, likely shares his family tree with Henry in some way, so this was a narrative that I hoped was true.
 (Not to mention the Mayflower connection I’ve always dreamed of!)
 Simply put, there are no records of any kind (that I have found so far) that support the manuscript’s genealogy.

 We do have a powerful tool here: DNA.
 The DNA proves a strong connection for my Dennis family to be kin to Henry.
-My bets are on Henry being the brother of Samuel Dennis, but I am still working to find proof.
+My bets are on Henry being the brother of Samuel Dennis, but I am still working to find documentation.
+DNA is a powerful tool and doesn’t lie.
+I am confident they were brothers.

 In Rufus’ manuscript, he mentions hearing about a large Dennis family from Carroll County in western Tennessee and two brothers who once parted ways, believed to be Henry and an unknown brother.
 Hmmm…. this could refer to Samuel (of Stewart County in western Tennessee) or an unknown sibling.